chile88

 Plutarco Dinamarca Read More »

 There is a moment that is super exciting.
 It is a moment in which they cross the field – my father enters with my mother – and they cross the entire field of the Stadium.
-The whole stadium applauds them. […] And the lovely thing is that there is no police.
-(During seventeen years, every time Pinochet arrived anywhere, the security operation was there.)
+The whole stadium applauds them. […] And the grace is that there is no police.
+(We came from seventeen years since every time Pinochet arrived anywhere, the security operation was there.)
 There was no one around the president and his wife.
 There was only the official television camera that was broadcasting this moment, but there was no bodyguard, no escort.
 It was the return of democracy and the return of freedom.

 Víctor Fernández

 I lived in a rural area with very little information […].
-My parents went to vote that day with a lot of fear.
-And that I do remember perfectly, because all the people who went to vote were very afraid, because there was a lot of speculation and a lot of myth among the people (mainly the rural people and those who could vote) that they were asking in the voting locations how people were voting.
+My parents went to vote that day with great fear.
+And that I do remember perfectly, because all the people who went to vote were very afraid, because there was a lot of speculation and a lot of myth among the people (mainly the peasantry and those who could vote) that there were votes that were being asked in the polls voting.

 Víctor Fernández Read More »